ehhdang/AMEX-Default-Prediction/README.md

 *Figure 5: Training Data Projection on three tSNE Components*

-> __*TO DO:*__: some analysis of the tSNE results?
+t-SNE (t-distributed Stochastic Neighbor Embedding) :  This is a nonlinear dimensionality reduction, so it can seperate data that are not linearly seperable using PCA. t-SNE is also iterative, so unlike PCA it cannot be applied to another dataset.
+One of the hyperparamter for  tSNE is perplexity, which represents how to balance attention between local and global aspects of data.

+In Figure 4, we can results of tSNE to reduce the dimensions of data to 2d plane.
+Since, tSNE is a non-linear dimensionality reduction, we can see orange cluster forming in lower half of graph.
+Figure 5 shows similar tSNE representation in 3d space.

 ## Methods:
 ### Unsupervised
 The role of unsupervised learning will be to understand the hidden data structures for better feature processing.
 -  Clustering algorithms: visualize the data to allow better feature processing.
--  Dimensionality reduction (PCA, tSNE and UMAP): Given a total of 190+ features, methods like tSNE and PCA can help visualize the data points and choose relevant features.
+-  Dimensionality reduction (PCA, tSNE): Given a total of 190+ features, methods like tSNE and PCA can help visualize the data points and choose relevant features.
 Reduced feature count could also help boost training speed for supervised methods.

 #### KMEANS
 Kmeans algorithm separates data into n clusters that minimizes the distance between the data points and the cluster centroids.
 Because our problem is a binary classification, we use Kmeans to divide the data into two clusters and classify each cluster based on the majority of the votes of the k-nearest neighbors.